Mesmaroth/discord-AkephalosBot/README.md

 You don't need to code anything for putting custom sounds.
 You just need to drag and drop the file in to the `sounds` folder and you are all set.
 The command for executing the sound on discord is what ever the filename is.
 If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`.

 ### Adding commands:
 Please follow the format in `akebot/botCommands.json` in order to create or edit your commands.
 If you want to cusomize the output of `!commands` edit `commandList.txt`.
+[New] You can now add a new command using `!addcmd` command but it's not yet fully optimized and works for text type commands only.
+See Admin command section.

  **Command Properties**:
   - `command` or `command2`: Set the command you want this command to be triggered when someone types it